Overview

 2. Harvest early.
 Harvest fruit when it first begins to turn color and allow the fruit to ripen off the plant reducing its attractiveness to the fruit fly.

 3. Exclude adult flies.
 The use of very fine netting (less than 0.98 mm, 18 mesh or finer) applied before the fruit starts to begin to ripen can exclude the adults.
 Be sure and apply before the first fruit start to ripen or flies can be trapped inside the netting.
-Exclusion, however, can have the adverse effect of excluding pollinators from crops, such as, everbearing strawberries.
+Exclusion, however, can have the adverse effect of excluding pollinators from crops, such as everbearing strawberries.

 4. Use insecticides.
-Sprays of spinosad, malathion or pyrethrins can be effective if applied early before adult females have laid eggs in the fruit.
+Sprays of spinosad, malathion, or pyrethrins can be effective if applied early before adult females have laid eggs in the fruit.
 Some resistance to natural pyrethrins has been noted.
 Malathion is very toxic to bees and natural predators.
 Make sure the crop you are spraying is listed on the pesticide label and follow all directions including those for the waiting time before the crop can be harvested.
-SWD prefers high humidity so will be found in dense foliage areas.
+SWD prefers high humidity so it would be found in dense foliage areas.
 Good coverage is essential to be effective.

 For effective pesticide timing, commercial growers pair chemical controls with traps used for monitoring pest presence and levels.